 The fossil fuel industry is another malignant cancerous Skinwalker that started as a particular industry (the cell), primarily in the West (the US and Western Europe - an organ) that has metastasized now involving all nations, and is the cause of climate change that is now affecting at great cost the entire earth (the host).
 They are making billions of dollars with their deceit while killing their own with increased storm intensity and wreaking havoc on the planet, the total costs of which will be only determined in the future.

-These malignant forms social cancers are kept in check at the cost of billions of dollars and millions of lives.
+These malignant forms societal cancer are kept in check, except the fossil fuel industry, at the cost of billions of dollars and millions of lives.

 As individuals and society it also appears we are now very far from our evolutionarily and genetically selected, and now our neurologically hardwired roots.
 Recall all for one, one for all, survival of the tribe, survival of the species.
 This ethos resulted in our becoming the dominant and only human species on the planet and is still hardwired into our evolutionary genetic consciousness.
 Why are we very far from our genetic roots?

-Lets look at the degrees of change in society over the 4 million years from Australopithecus to the advent of civilization, – which is the baseline described in Tribe, the neuroreality of the platoon mind, all for one and one for all, and is the ancient evolutionarily selected and genetically selected mindset in the hunter/gatherer era that resulted in the success of the Tribe, and Homosapiens, to the extinction of others.
-Revolutions resulting in degrees of change from the tribal baseline are: Agriculture - 10,000 years ago; which led to the advent of Civilization – 6500 years ago; Science, a revolution in thinking – 1620; Industrial Revolution – 1760; Exponential growth of the human world population since 1800, from 500 million to 7 billion;
+Lets consider change in society over the 4 million years from Australopithecus to the advent of agriculture and civilization, paleolithic times – which is the baseline described in Tribe, the neuroreality of the platoon mind, and is the ancient evolutionarily and genetically selected mindset of the hunter/gatherer era that resulted in the survival of Homosapiens, and the extinction of others – lets compare that to the last 10,000 years of modern times.
+Revolutions resulting in significant change from the tribal baseline are: Agriculture - 10,000 years ago; which led to the advent of Civilization – 6500 years ago; Science, a revolution in thinking – 1620; Industrial Revolution – 1760; Exponential growth of the human world population since 1800, from 500 million to 7 billion, as shown below: